BG3-Community-Library-Team/bg3-community/Tutorials/Osiris/Understanding-Osiris-Rules.md

 This means we don't have the variable `_Character` anymore, but we don't need it because we know the rule will only trigger when `_Character` would have been assigned Lae'zel's GUID, so we can just continue hard-coding this value throughout the entire rule when we need it.

-Finally, keep in mind that rules with an event won't execute after being triggered by something other than the event, like a database condition.
+> Keep in mind that rules with an event won't execute after being triggered by something other than the event, like a database condition.
 They will only ever be able to execute from being triggered by the event.
 Even though database conditions should trigger the rule for evaluation like normal, _every_ condition must be true for a rule to execute, and event conditions _only ever_ seem to be true when they are the trigger.
+{.is-warning}

 ### Queries

 **Queries** are a type of extra condition that are used to get more information about the game's current state.

-There are queries to get a game object's location, one character's approval rating of another character, the template a game object was created from, whether an item can be sat on, and much more.
-There are also queries that perform certain actions like combining strings, doing basic arithmetic, generating a random number, and even more!
+> There are queries to get a game object's location, one character's approval rating of another character, the template a game object was created from, whether an item can be sat on, and much more.
+>
+> There are also queries that perform certain actions like combining strings, doing basic arithmetic, generating a random number, and even more!
+{.is-info}

 Every query has one or more **in-parameters** that specify how you want the query to be executed (you put information _in_ to it).
 Every in-parameter must be provided an assigned variable or a constant value.
 For example, to query a character's current hitpoints with `GetHitpoints`, you have to tell it which character you want to get the hitpoints of.